 Cole’s work has been featured in the New York Times, National Public Radio, Voice of America, PBS, and at the United Nations.
 He has served as an advisor to the United Nations NGO Committee on Aging, the Union for Reform Judaism and various editorial and foundation boards.
 In 2004-2005, he served as a consultant to the President’s Council on Bioethics project on aging and was featured speaker at the AARP/United Nations Briefing Sessions on Aging in February 2009.

-Cole’s most recent book, Old Man Country: My Search for Meaning Among the Elders, a book exploring the lives, ideas and identities of contemporary male elders, will be released by Oxford University Press in the fall of 2019.
+Cole’s book, Old Man Country: My Search for Meaning Among the Elders, explores the lives, ideas and identities of contemporary male elders and was released by Oxford University Press in 2020.
+The second edition of No Color Is My Kind: Eldrewey Stearns and the Desegregation of Houston was issued by UT Press in November 2021.

 - Bachelor of Arts